Lee Mead has revealed the results of his recent hair transplant, seven months after undergoing the procedure.

-Once you do your research, it’s key to visit the clinics for a consultation and seek surgeons you can trust that have a good history of results, and provide exactly what you’re looking for.
+Once you do your research, visit the clinics for a consultation and seek surgeons you can trust that have a good history of results.

-“I highly recommend patients interested in a hair transplant check if their surgeon or clinic of choice is part of the IAHRS.org (International alliance of hair restoration surgeons ) as this is an organisation to screen surgeons so they are ethical, honest and work in the patients' best interest."
+It is also recommended you check whether your surgeon or clinic of choice is part of the IAHRS.org (International alliance of hair restoration surgeons) as this is an organisation to screen surgeons so they are ethical, honest and work in the patients' best interest.

 Additional reporting PA.